How to Prepare for CAT GD-PI & WAT 2026? Complete Guide

 CAT Exam Written Ability Test (WAT)

 WAT is nothing but a test to evaluate a candidate's writing skills, creativity, and thought process.
 It often entails writing an essay or a brief response on a certain topic.
 Assessors look at the candidate's ability to communicate concepts effectively, simply, and convincingly.
-This is significant since writing is a necessary skill for success in business, as you will be required to create reports, emails, and other forms of written communication.
+This is significant since writing is a necessary skill for business success, as you will be required to create reports, emails, and other forms of written communication.

 Pro-Tip